 Two competitors perform their chosen patterns simultaneously side-by-side.
-The judges (3-5 on the bench) then make a decision based on multiple areas from technique to breath control.
-It is not the case the competitor with the most powerful patterns will always win as correct technique and rhythm are equally important.
+The judges (usually 3 or 5) then make a decision based on multiple areas; from technique to breath control.
+It is not the case that the competitor with the most powerful patterns will always win as correct technique and rhythm are equally important.

 The competitor with the largest number of decisions in their favour will win - if there is a tie they must perform the pattern again.

-At national and international competitions competitors may have to perform a pattern chosen by the Jury President called a "Designated Pattern".
+At national and international competitions competitors may have to perform a pattern chosen or randomly generated by the Jury President called a "Designated Pattern".

 Competitors fight their opponents in the ring to see who can score the most points within the time given.
 Round times and numbers vary by age category.
-Children may have 1 round of 1 minute whereas an Adult Black Belt may fight 2 rounds of 2 minutes.
+Children may have 1 round of 1 minute whereas an Adult Black Belt may fight for as long as 2 rounds of 2 minutes.

 At the end of these rounds the scores from each of the four corner umpires are converted to decisions.
 Whoever has the most decisions out of 4 wins.
 A competitor requires a minimum of 2 decisions to win, 3 draws and 1 win will not suffice.

 Should competitors draw, another round will be fought.
 Should competitors still draw at the end of this round we enter 'Sudden Death'.
 In Sudden Death the centre referee will stop the fight after every action in which points may have been scored and ask for a decision from the corner umpires.
 If two or more umpires have seen a point for one of the competitors, they win.
 If not, the fight continues until a decision is reached.